 HOW WE HELPED

 To highlight the perilous state of the complex, Santa Catalina was placed on the 2008 World Monuments Watch.
 Promociones Turisticas del Sur S.A., a private group that manages the site for the nuns, partnered with WMF to restore the mural paintings on the lower choir of the church, an area in need of immediate attention.
 The project also included the conservation of several rooms that had been damaged in a previous earthquake.
 Several wall sections near collapse were partially disassembled; each stone piece was identified, and then reconstructed using traditional techniques to ensure its stability.
 The roof was restored to the original barrel vault configuration using wooden trusses and stone voussoirs.
 The restored spaces were adapted for multipurpose cultural programs for the community, the first of which was an exhibition of panels describing the conservation and rehabilitation work at the convent.
-The exhibit will be featured in several architecture schools, and at the Architects Association in Arequipa.

 WHY IT MATTERS